coffeecory/poppin_off/Projects/CHATBOT Remote hosted/Remote Hosted Cybersecurity GPT ChatBOT.md

 Now transfer your code from your local github repo or the AIAdvantage modified code repo and paste it into a newly created python file under the huggingface workspace.
 You may need to transfer .gitignore and .env over as well.
 If you used local variables from export then run that command in the terminal again.

-Now you can commit the code changes back up to the remote repo.
+Now you can commit the code changes back up to the newly created Hugging Face remote repo.

 #### Note: Its wise to use the same username for both huggingfaces and GitHub so when you commit git uses the same email and user name paramaters.